xingxinglian/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc1155/is-withdraw-exited.md

 title: isWithdrawExited
 keywords:
 - 'pos client, erc1155, isWithdrawExited, polygon, sdk'
-description: 'Checks if a withdraw has been exited.'
+description: 'isWithdrawExited method check if a withdraw has been exited'
 ---

 `isWithdrawExited` method check if a withdraw has been exited.
 It returns boolean value.